 Also, throughout every repetition of the Suitcase Deadlift, your forearms are contracted.
 A constant contraction throughout a movement is called an isometric contraction.
-Strategic use of isometrics have great merits and deserve a place in your strength training program.
+Strategic use of isometrics has great merits and deserves a place in your strength training program.

 The obliques are responsible for anti-lateral flexion and anti-rotation of the spine, which is just a fancy way of saying the obliques keep you from spinning your torso or leaning sideways to the extent that the spine snaps.
 The function of a muscle dictates how it should be trained.

 Picking up a 100 lb bar off the ground while maintaining an upright posture and neutral spine is as anti-lateral flexion as it gets.